jl4282/ModestWear/README_KATIE.md

   - [x] Update DB with outfits
   - [ ] Comments for outfits
   - [ ] Delete outfits
-- [x] Edit the profile page - have it show the user's outfits, styles, and favorites
-  - [x] Change the layout
-  - [x] Add more information / cards showing some styles and outfits and favorites
-  - [x] Make the routes load pictures from styles and outfits
 - [ ] Styles
   - [ ] Delete style
   - [ ] Set up comments for styles